Summary on How to Build a SaaS Financial Model

-Software as a Service (SaaS) Businesses have experienced quite a boom in the last years due to the technological development and customer demand for flexible outsourced IT applications via cloud-hosted services.
-Thus especially SaaS businesses are in high favor in the Startup scene and many companies are seeking financing.
-Thus they will be required to present their investors, partners and co-founders a solid financial model showing how the company can generate revenue and profits in the long-term.
+Software as a Service (SaaS) Businesses have experienced quite a boom in the last years due to technological development and customer demand for flexible outsourced IT applications via cloud-hosted services.
+Therefore, especially SaaS business models, are in high favor in the Startup scene and many companies are then seeking financing.
+When seeking financing, Startups will be required to present to their investors, partners, and co-founders a solid SaaS financial model in Excel showing how the company can generate revenue and profits in the long-term to ensure expected returns and feasibility.

-Thus let us explain how to build such a financial model for SaaS businesses on an Excel spreadsheet and which are key topics to be covered in order to come up with a solid SaaS financial model serving as basis for the business plan presented to investors.
+Developers are not all-knowing, and it can be quite challenging for them who don’t have extensive know-how in accounting and financial modeling.
+Creating a SaaS business model in Excel takes some time and make the developers frown just thinking of all the calculations and projections to be shown in an excel file.
+This also applies to those that didn’t have the experience when it comes to creating a financial model.
+Thus, to help you go through the process, let us explain how to build such a financial model for SaaS businesses on an Excel spreadsheet and determine which are the key topics to be covered in order to come up with a solid SaaS financial model serving as a basis for the business plan presented to the investors.

 - Subscription Packages / Pricing